MansourM/ez-docker-for-laravel/wip_notes.md

 WARN[0066] Found orphan containers ([ez-docker-for-laravel-laravel-builder-1 portainer ez-docker-for-laravel-phpmyadmin-1 ez-docker-for-laravel-mysql8-1 ez-docker-for-laravel-nginx-pm-1]) for this project.
 If you removed or renamed this service in your compose file, you can run this command with the --remove-orphans flag to clean it up.
+WARN[0000] Found orphan containers ([ez-docker-for-laravel-laravel-server-1 ez-docker-for-laravel-laravel-builder-1]) for this project.
+If you removed or renamed this service in your compose file, you can run this command with the --remove-orphans flag to clean it up.

 ### Read